Alfresco/alfresco-content-app/docs/getting-started.md

 }
 ```

-The file is located at the following path: `/src/app.config.json`.
+The file is located here: `/src/app.config.json`.

 ### Custom languages

 To add a custom language, add a new "JSON" file to the "/src/assets/i18n" folder
-with the name of the target locale, for instance, a "de.json" for the "German".
+with the name of the target language, for instance, a "de.json" for "German".

 Translate the resource strings based on the default "en.json" file.
-You can copy the content over to your newly created file and replace English values with translated text.
+You can copy the content over to your newly created file and replace the English values with translated text.

 ```json
 {